tursodatabase/libsql/README.md

 # What is libSQL?

-[libSQL](https://libsql.org) is an open source, open contribution fork of SQLite.
+[libSQL](https://turso.tech/libsql) is an open source, open contribution fork of SQLite, created and maintained by [Turso](https://turso.tech).
 We aim to evolve it to suit many more use cases than SQLite was originally designed for, and plan to use third-party OSS code wherever it makes sense.

 libSQL is licensed under an [Open Source License](LICENSE.md), and we adhere to a clear [Code of Conduct](CODE_OF_CONDUCT.md)